jchanpark/schoodle/README.md

 # Schoodle?
 Schoodle is a meeting coordination web application.
-You can suggest meeting time and
+You can suggest meeting times and check the attendee's availability.

 Built by [Jay Park](https://github.com/jchanpark), [Nathan Tsang](https://github.com/nathan-ts), and [Rabhas Vashisht](https://github.com/Rabhas01).